detox your body safely detox safely

 Unless you work at home, you have less control in terms of work environment, where toxic exposure may be controlled by fellow employees, bosses, and building owners or managers.
 Many of the toxins found in offices or work environments duplicate those found in the household -- for example, carpet outgassing, cleaning compounds, insecticides, and disinfectants.
 But office environments also carry the risk of chemicals used in clerical work, such as photocopier toners, "white out" and glues, or the effects of sick building syndrome.
 Many work environments bring exposure from automotive fumes or chemicals, chemicals associated with carpentry, construction, or manufacturing, or exposure to agricultural chemicals.
 Protecting yourself may involve anything from a simple change in equipment to quitting your job.
 Ouch!

 If you work in an office there are many simple steps you can take to make your office safer.
-Also, for more general information on dealing with toxins in the work environment, try this article
+Also, for more general information on dealing with toxins in the work environment, try this article.

 Environmental Toxins in Your City or Community